c9s/umobi/README.md

 µMobi
 =======
-µMobi: Micro Mobile Web Framework for Smartphones & Tablets.

-µMobi aims to be a smaller, faster, touch-optimized mobile web framework.
+µMobi: A Micro Mobile Web Framework for Smartphones & Tablets, which aims to be a smaller, faster, touch-optimized mobile web framework.

-**Working In Progress**
+uMobi uses jQueryMobile compatible HTML template, the same template in jQueryMobile also works in uMobi.

+uMobi is pretty small, and is 11X smaller than jQueryMobile, if you don't need such rich components like jQueryMobile, you can simply pick up uMobi.

+**WORKING IN PROGRESS**

 ## Features